Tom with the BTRTN April 2022 Month in Review.

 Down below you will see the net effect of all of this over the past three months as measured in key polling data, and the answer is: not much.
 While Biden has shown modest improvement since January on some key issues – notably foreign policy and COVD management – it has not been enough to move the overall needle, as his approval rating remains stuck at 43%.

 There is still an opportunity – perhaps -- for Biden to make some headway between now and Election Day.
 Fed actions could slow inflation; the Ukraine story could continue to provide positive fodder on his foreign policy chops; the SCOTUS abortion decision [See note above] and January 6th Commission output could each both outrage and inspire the Democrats, and maybe a mini-BBB bill gets done.
 But the window to truly upend the current narrative in time to rescue the midterms is closing, and fast.

-Sarah Palin is running to Congress, for the House seat no vacant with the death of long-term Alaska representative Don Young.
+Sarah Palin is running for Congress, for the House seat now vacant with the death of long-term Alaska representative Don Young.